Frequently Asked Questions

 What about parking?

-UBC Okanagan Parking Services is providing complementary parking on-campus between 8:00am and 8:00pm on Sun Sept 4.
+UBC Okanagan Parking Services is providing complimentary parking on-campus between 8:00am and 8:00pm on Sun Sept 2.
 Folks may not park in fire lanes and must display a proper permit if parking in wheelchair accessible spots.
+Unfortunately, we are unable to provide complimentary parking on Mon Aug 27.
+We recommend parking in a parking lot with a parking dispenser for affordable, day-long parking.